 For each car, the automotive designers followed Lasseter’s edict of “truth to materials.”
 “We still have to stretch some to get them to act, so we kept the mouth area simple,” Shuster says.
 “And, we moved windshields forward, shortened the cars, and made the wheels bigger.
 Francesco was hard because he has such a massive nose.
 He took four to five months of iteration.”
 McQueen even spent some time in the body shop for this film and came out with new wheels, new headlights, a new paint job, a bigger exhaust, and a carbon-fiber diffuser.

-On the Road As in the first film, animators took advantage of a driving system that helped them send the cars speeding down the racetracks, but still gave them the freedom to perform the cartoonish characters.
+As in the first film, animators took advantage of a driving system that helped them send the cars speeding down the racetracks, but still gave them the freedom to perform the cartoonish characters.
 “We refined the original system from

-Cars,” says Apurva Shah, supervising technical director.
+,” says Apurva Shah, supervising technical director.
 “That system had worked great most of the time, but the animators wanted the cars to do sharper turns.”

 Layout artists blocked in the cars’ initial route using a point-based path system that worked with lightweight geometry for the cars and sets.
 “We would plot interesting curves and angles in the set, and how we would shoot them,” says Jeremy Lasky, director of photography for camera.
 “We thought about how the turns would work logically in the real world.”